 Catering for working lunch meetings is much easier than you’d expect.
-But, don’t go it alone - get the services of a corporate caterer to take the guesswork out of the menu planning.
+But, don’t go it alone - use the services of an experienced corporate caterer to take the guesswork out of the menu planning.
 In the meantime, we’ve put together some ideas about food that we believe can inspire productivity and positivity in the boardroom.

 Food at a business meeting should leave the crowd energised, awake, and focused.
 Make sure your colleagues and clients are able to perform at peak level by providing plenty of fresh, nutritious food.
 It’s important to remember that healthy doesn’t have to mean bland or tasteless.